snatesh/Eikonal/README.md

 - differentiation up to any order via promotion and ladder operators acting only on modes of a function
 - evaluation at a point in real space of a function represented in the modal basis (coefficients).
 This could be accelerated with Clenshaw's algorithm, generalized to 2D.
 - Implementation of analytical entries to the Jacobi matrices appearing in the 2D-recurrence relation for the orthogonal Koornwinder polynomials, generalized for any choice of parameters.
 - Quadrature discovery with optimization parameters from `nlopt` exposed for such use.
-In particular, I developed an interlaced scheme where first a constrained non-linear optimization problem is solved, then, if needed, a newton relaxation, followed by another non-linear problem with a different objective, and a last on-demand newton relaxation.
+In particular, I developed an interlaced scheme where first a constrained non-linear optimization problem is solved, then, if needed, a Newton relaxation, followed by another non-linear problem with a different objective, and a last on-demand Newton relaxation.

    - The gist is:
-      With z=(x,y,w) in R^(3N), minimize over z norm(P(x,y).w - e1)^2, where e1 is the first basis vector in R^M with N < M, P(x,y) is the NxM Vandermonde matrix, (x,y) is constrained to lie within the triangle, and sum(w) is constrained to 1, followed by a newton relaxation to find roots of P(z).w - e1 = 0.
+      With z=(x,y,w) in R^(3N), minimize over z norm(P(x,y).w - e1)^2, where e1 is the first basis vector in R^M with N < M, P(x,y) is the NxM Vandermonde matrix, (x,y) is constrained to lie within the triangle, and sum(w) is constrained to 1, followed by a Newton relaxation to find roots of P(z).w - e1 = 0.
 Then the argmin is passed to another constrained non-linear problem, wherein we try to minimize cond(P(x,y)) with w fixed, and constrain norm(P(x,y).w-e1) to be at most the objective minimum from the first optimization problem.
 This seems to find Gaussian-like quad rules at the limit proposed by Vioreanu and Rokhlin (in terms of how much N < M), but with the added benefit of O(1) condition number for the interpolation matrix.
 This latter feature is important for modal discretizations of PDEs, as when we impose boundary conditions *n*odally, the interpolation operator on those nodes must be well conditioned if we hope for the assembled systems to be invertible.

 For example, the image below depicts the output when attempting to generate a 45 (n = 9) node quadrature rule which can exactly integerate 120 polynomials (m = 14).
+In this case, we do not employ any Newton relaxation.

 ![alt text](https://github.com/snatesh/Eikonal/blob/main/testing/testdata/output.png?raw=true)